j0e1in/Distrpy/README.md

 # Distrpy
-A lightweight distributed computing framework which uses docker and redis-cluster for auto-scaling.
+A lightweight auto-scalable distributed computing framework, using docker and redis-cluster for auto-scaling.

+**Note: This is a course project written by 3 undergraduate students, and is no longer maintained.

 ## Dev Environment